Shopify/javascript/06 - Objects.md

 ## Objects

 - [6.1](#6.1) <a name="6.1"></a> Use object literal syntax for object creation.
-Use `Object.create` in order to define objects with more complex property descriptors, or to set the object's prototype.
+Use `Object.create` in order to define objects with more complex property descriptors, or to set the object’s prototype.

   ESLint rule: [`no-new-object`](http://eslint.org/docs/rules/no-new-object.html).